voxel51/platform-sdk/README.md

 ```

 See the [API Documentation](https://console.voxel51.com/docs/api#analytics-upload-analytic)
-for more information about deploying analytics via the API.
+for more complete instructions for deploying analytics via the API.

 ### Deployment via web console